 As we know, Steve Trevor is Diana’s first foray into humanity.
 So, whether his reappearance is liked or not, it serves a purpose in the film.
 Steve set the standard and was Diana’s partner and a beacon of hope and love, who truly tried to explain humanity to her in a way she hadn’t experienced before.
 Here, Steve serves as a reminder of what he is to Diana, why his sacrifice in Wonder Woman mattered, and ultimately, the toll it takes to be a champion for humanity.
 These are lessons that not only help the audience understand Wonder Woman, but are ones she too must learn.

 At its core, Wonder Woman 1984 is a story that is brimming with heart and romance, and while there are moments that are likely to leave you teary-eyed (they definitely did for me), there is a resounding hopefulness that is felt by the film’s end that is hard to shake off.
-While I did enjoy the first Wonder Woman more than this 1984 outing, it’s abundantly clear that both Gadot and Jenkins have a handle on this character that is only getting better and better.
-I cannot wait to see what the adventure in the next film might be like.
+While I did enjoy the first Wonder Woman more than this 1984 outing, I cannot wait to see what the adventure in the next film might be.

 Wonder Woman 1984 is in theatres, available to rent on premium video on demand (in Canada), and streaming simultaneously on HBO Max (US) all on December 25!